natalieagus/50002/docs/Labs/lab1.md

 * Missing assignments create **undefined values** and imply **memory**, which you are not allowed to use yet.

-In the next lab, we will use the same ideas to build a **multi-bit combinational system**: a ripple-carry adder.
+In the next lab, we will use the same ideas to build a **multi-bit combinational system**: a ripple-carry adder, multiplexers, and decoders.

 {:.highlight}
-Head to eDimension to complete questionnaires related to this lab.
+Head to eDimension to complete questionnaires (3%) related to this lab.